 Choose the program from your results list.

-In the Allowed apps screen, click on Change Settings and then Allow another app…
+In the Allowed apps screen, if you don’t see PostgreSQL listed, click on Change Settings and then Allow another app…

 Click on Network types… and choose both public and private and then OK and then click Add.

-If you are going to use Artisan from more than one station, you must give it permission.
+If you are going to use Artisan from other computers, you must also configure PostgreSQL to allow incoming connections.
 Conveniently, we have just the file for most situations.
 You will need to click on this link and save the download file pg_hba.conf

 Once you have this file in your downloads for example, then copy the file to this location:

-C:\Program Files\PostgreSQL\16\data using Windows File Explorer.
+C:\Program Files\PostgreSQL\16\data (or whichever version number you’re using).
 Make sure you put the file into the data folder and it should ask you to confirm the file replacement.
 Yes to replace the file.

-Next, you’ll need to configure some more settings.
+Next, on Windows, you’ll need to configure some more settings.
 Type “Services” into your Windows Search bar and click on the search result.

 Scroll down to “PostgreSQL.”